alexyermanos/PlatypusPython/README.md

 ## Adding new models

 - Create a .py file which will contain the model class in the folder `src/`.
-Be carefull that the name of the file is not the same as any of the packages that we are using
+Be careful that the name of the file is not the same as any of the packages that we are using
 - Make a model class file like the others (simple example is the ablang_model).
-    - Each class consists of a init function, where you initiallize things, like first making the wanted model and adding it to the self.model variable.
+- Each class consists of a init function, where you initialize things, like first making the wanted model and adding it to the self.model variable.
-    - Then it contains a fit_predict which will use the predict function of the model, to get the embedings and print the output in a csv file.
+- Then it contains a fit_predict which will use the predict function of the model, to get the embeddings and print the output in a csv file.
-- Then add the import to the make_membedings.py which will use the model.
+- Then add the import to the make_membeddings.py which will use the model.
-- The user then can pick which model they want through the congig.yml `model` arguement
+- The user then can pick which model they want through the congig.yml `model` argument

+## Classification of embeddings

+- Two required inputs, embeddings and labels, as pd.dataframe and np.array respectively.

+### Arguments

+- 'eval_size': Used to determine subsect of data to be used to Evaluate model’s performances. default is ‘0.1’, input must be between 0-1.
+- 'balancing': Balancing uses sklearn’s RandomOverSampling() of all minority classes so that the number of minority equals majority class.
+Takes a boolean as input, default is ‘True’.
+- 'scaling': Scaling uses the sklearn’s StandardScaler function to scale data according to label.
+Takes boolean input, default is ‘False’.
+- ‘display’: Makes confusion matrices and ROC curves for all models.
+Takes Boolean input, default is ‘False’.
+- ‘epochs’: Determines how many passes the model will undergo during configuration, used to update weight, bias, and parameter optimization.
+Takes a numeric input, default is 3 times the number of embedding columns.
+- ‘nodes’: Influences how many nodes will consist in the single layered neural network.
+Takes a numeric input, default is 1/2 the number of embedding columns.
+- ‘batch_size’: determines how many training samples are processed together.
+Takes a numeric value, default is ‘32’.
+- ‘patience’: Determines how many epochs the model will train for with no decreases in loss.
+Takes integer input greater than 0, default is ‘25’.

+### Examples

+‘import Classification.py as clf’
+‘embeddings = pd.read_csv('embeddings.csv')’
+‘metadata = pd.read_csv('metadata')’
+‘labels = np.array(metadata['labels'])’
+Only required arguments: ‘clf.get_Classification(embeddings, labels)’ Optional arguments: ‘clf.get_Classification(embeddings, labels, balancing = True, scaling = True, display = True, eval_size = 0.2, epochs = 200, nodes = 100, batch_size = 16, patience = 20)’